acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Time to have a look in the console.
 You should see two logs, one from the dispatch call and one from when the reducer receiving the action together with the current state.

-***

-I know, there's nothing really exciting going on here yet.
-Patience my friends :-)

-For debugging purposes, it would be good to see our current state object on the page while developing.

-Create (and expose by returning) a `getState()` function in our store that simply returns `state`:
+For others to be able to read our state, create (and expose by returning) a `getState()` function in our store that simply returns `state`:

     function getState() {
         return state;
     }

+For debugging purposes, it would be good to see our current state object on the page while developing.

+In `index.html`, add this line before the `todoapp` section:

+    <div id="debug"></div>

 In the end of the `dispatch()` function, add this line:

-    document.getElementById('debug').innerHTML = JSON.stringify(this.getState());
+    document.getElementById('debug').innerHTML = JSON.stringify(state);

 Reload the page and you will see the current state object displayed on the page!
+I know, there's nothing really exciting going on here yet.
+Patience my friends :-)

 ***